aws-samples/eks-workshop/content/advanced/430_emr_on_eks/autoscaling_1.md

 draft: false
 ---

 Now that we have autoscaling configured.
-Let's create  spark job that will require more resources than Autoscaling in EKS is achieved using Cluster Autoscaler.
+Let's create  spark job that will require more resources than what is aviailable in the cluster.

-When resources are not available EKS will add new nodes to the cluster to create new pods and execute the jobs.

-Refer to [Cluster autoscaler](beginner/080_scaling/deploy_ca/) section in order to configure the cluster autoscaler.